ahouhpuc/ahouhpuc.github.io/practices.markdown

 ## Information

-* Practice always take place, whether it's windy, raining or snowing.
+* Practice is never cancelled, whether it’s windy, raining or snowing.
+No being a pussy!
 * Practice starts at 8:30 pm sharp.
-Plan to arrive 15 minutes before to have time to get prepared.
-Changing rooms are available to get changed before, and to take a shower after the practice.
+Players are asked to arrive 15 minutes early to get ready.
+Changing rooms equipped with showers are available both before and after trainings.
-* You'll need both running shoes for the track and cleats for the turf field.
+* You’ll need both your runners (for the track) and cleats/boots (for the synthetic pitch).

 ## Where?

-Practices take place on the secondary turf field of Stade Charlety located at 17 avenue Pierre de Coubertin, 75014 Paris.
-It is accessible by public transport:
+Practices are on the synthetic pitch at Stade Charlety, located at 17 avenue Pierre de Coubertin, 75014 Paris.
+It is readily accessible by public transport:

 * **RER B** : Cité Universitaire
 * **Bus 21** and **67** : stop at Stade Charlety – Porte de Gentilly